x13945/Android-ImageMagick/README.md

 ###DONATION:
-If you feel this repo has been alot of help, or has saved you alot of resources, please support my efforts by sending a donation via paypal to paulasiimwet@gmail.com
+If you feel this repo has been alot of help, or has saved you alot of resources, please support efforts to develop more free libraries by sending a donation via paypal to paulasiimwet@gmail.com

 Goodluck,